Date: Monday, 3 October 2022, 37th Anniversary.

 On the Day, individuals, organizations, and communities are encouraged to host a range of educational and promotional activities, such as seminars, lectures, forums, conferences, and social media campaigns, to recognize the basic right of everyone to adequate shelter since a decent place to live can remove barriers to opportunity for a better life and a better future.

-Each year’s global celebration of the World Habitat Day has a unique, novel emphasis.
+Each year’s global celebration of World Habitat Day has a unique, novel emphasis.
 The theme is proposed by the United Nations, aiming to facilitate reflection on the state of our towns and cities, and the basic right of all to adequate shelter.

 Annual theme in recent years: